 Most of the time the labels $y_i$ 's are scalars, but they can also be multivariable.
 If $y_i$ 's are discrete, we say we have a classification task.
 If $y_i$ 's are continuous we say we have a regression task.
 If all training pairs are available at once, we say we are in a batch setting.
 On the other hand, if training pairs become available in a sequential manner, we say we are in an online setting.
-Because there exist infinitely many functions, we often want to restrict our search to a family of functions.
-This family of functions determine the type of Machine Learning algorithm we will be using.
-For example, linear regression searches over linear functions, decision trees search over tree functions, and deep learning searches over neural network functions.
-Each of these functions has parameters.
-For example, linear functions have a slope and an offset as parameters (see Figure 1.1 to build some intuition).
-The goal of learning is to find the parameters that yield the function that best predicts the response as a function of the features.
+Because there are uncountable options to approximate $f^$ , we often want to restrict our search to a family of functions, and the goal is to find the best parameters.
+Some function families that we will study in this course include decision trees, neural networks, and support vector machines.